eduardofischermath/homemade_graphs/ISSUES.md

 Create tests for every method/function/operation/functionality in package.
 (This is bound to be an almost permanent issue, as any new, future functionality should also have corresponding testing implemented.)

+## ISSUE #0029 OPEN

+Work on sanitize_arrow_or_edge to have an optional argument also_sanitize_vertices which, if True, orders sanitization of the vertices (that is, the first and second items of the Arrow/Edge namedtuple)